NLnetLabs/rotonda-doc/manual/source/why.rst

 ~~~~~~~~~~~~~

 A Route Monitor is like a Route Collector in that it engages passively with
-BGP speakers through BMP or "passive speaking".
+BGP speakers through BMP or "Passively speaking".
 However, instead of or in
 addition to storing, it will send signals to other systems and/or applications
 based on specific user-defined events or combinations of (accumulated) events
 occurring in the observed BGP network.
 Some purposes would be troubleshooting,